Until Dawn: Gameplay and story

+Supermassive had to overhaul the gameplay completely after the Move exclusivity requirement was dropped, because the core gameplay mechanic of pointing flashlights to different directions failed to be engaging without motion control.
+Inspired by games like Quantic Dream's Heavy Rain, the team turned Until Dawn into an interactive movie.
 To increase the player's agency, the team envisioned a system named the "butterfly effect".
 Every choice the player makes in the game helps shape the story and ultimately leads to different endings.
 Byles stated that "all of [the characters] can live or all of whom can die in any order in any number of ways", and that this leads to many ways for scenes to unfold.
 He further added that no two players would get the same experience because certain scenes would be locked away should the player make a different choice.
 Byles said this would encourage players to replay the game to discover more about the story.
-The dynamic choice and consequence system was inspired by Quantic Dream's Heavy Rain.
-With a branching story, Supermassive developed software that recorded every choice in the game.
-Byles described the software as a series of "nodes" that enabled the team to keep track of the story they intended to tell.
-Due to the branching nature of the game, however, every time the team wanted to change details in the narrative, the writers needed to examine the possible impacts the change would have on subsequent events.
+Supermassive developed a software that enabled the team to keep track of the story they intended to tell.
+Due to the branching nature of the game, every time the team wanted to change details in the narrative, the writers needed to examine the possible impacts the change would have on subsequent events.
 The team avoided substantial rewrites and instead focused on adjusting the game's pacing and direction once the motion capture and shooting process had begun.
+According to Byles, a subplot that was removed during development involved one of the female characters being pregnant, which got cut for "prov[ing] too distracting from the main story line".

 The game's strict auto-save system was designed to be "imperative" instead of "punitive".
 Byles said even though a character had died, the story would not end until it reached the ending and that some characters may not have died despite their deaths being hinted at.
 Some plot points were designed to be indirect and vague so the narrative would gradually unfold.
 Byles recognized the design choice as "risky" and that it may disappoint mainstream players but he felt it enhanced the game's "horror" elements.
 The game's pacing was inspired by that of Resident Evil and Silent Hill, in which there were quiet moments with no enemy encounter that help enhance the games' tension.
 Tom Heaton, the game's designer, said an unsuccessful QTE trial or one incorrect choice would not lead directly to a character's death, though it would send the characters to "harder, more treacherous paths".